Frequently Asked Questions About Real Estate Law

 Q: What is joint tenancy?

 A: Joint tenancy is an arrangement in which more than one person owns a piece of property.
-Many spouses own their property as joint tenants, with equal shares in the property.
+Many spouses own their property as tenants by the entirety.
 Joint tenancy can include a right of survivorship, which allows the property to transfer to the other tenant(s) when one joint tenant dies.

 Q: What happens to a deed after it is signed and notarized?

-A: A signed deed should be recorded, or filed, in the appropriate land records office, usually in the county in which the property is located.
-The office is typically called the County Recorder’s Office, the Land Registry Office, the Registrar or Register of Deeds.
-To record the deed, the signed, original deed is taken to the land records office where, for a small fee, it is date-stamped and officially record.
-Recording the deed notifies the public of the change in ownership and the interests in the property.
+A: A signed and notarized deed should be recorded, or filed, in the appropriate land records office.
+The office is typically called the County Recorder of Deeds Office or Recorder of Deeds in the county where the property is located.
+For a small fee, the original deed is date-stamped and officially recorded.
+Recording the deed notifies the public of the change in ownership and transfer of interests in the property.

 Q: How do mortgages work?